Pump Up the Jam: Chart performance

 "Pump Up the Jam" proved to be very successful on the charts on several continents.
-It reached number one in Belgium, Finland, Iceland, Portugal, and Spain.
-In addition, the single also reached number two in Austria, Luxembourg, the Netherlands, Switzerland, the United Kingdom, and Western-Germany.
+It reached number 1 in Belgium, Finland, Iceland, Portugal, and Spain.
+In addition, the single also reached number 2 in Austria, Luxembourg, the Netherlands, Switzerland, the United Kingdom, and Western-Germany.
 On the UK Singles Chart, it reached that position in its sixth week, on 1 October 1989.
-On the Eurochart Hot 100, it went to number three same month, after six week on the chart.
+On the Eurochart Hot 100, it went to number 3 same month, after six weeks on the chart.

 "Yes, it is exactly that: a song.
 People sing along, they know the lyrics.
 Well, not all the lyrics.
 Most think Manuela [Ya Kid K] sings I want, a place to stay, but she sings Awa, a place to stay.
 Awa is Swahili (or Lingala, I'm not sure) for a place to stay, a home.
 Beyond all expectations PUTJ still sounds fresh, I am told."

 — —Bogaert talking about the song in 2020.

-Outside Europe, "Pump Up the Jam" peaked at number four in Canada, but made it to number one on the RPM Dance chart.
-It also reached number-one on the US Billboard Hot Dance Club Play chart and the Cash Box Top 100.
-On the Billboard Hot 100, it reached number two.
-The single was recognized by the magazine as the US number-one single in sales point, but since Bolton's song had a lead in airplay points, it was given the top position on the Hot 100 chart.
-In Australia and New Zealand, the single reached number four, while it also peaked at number one in Zimbabwe.
+Outside Europe, "Pump Up the Jam" peaked at number 4 in Canada, but made it to number 1 on the RPM Dance chart.
+It also reached number 1 on the US Billboard Hot Dance Club Play chart and the Cash Box Top 100.
+On the Billboard Hot 100, it reached number 2.
+The single was recognized by the magazine as having the highest sales points, but since Bolton's song "How Am I Supposed to Live Without You" had a lead in airplay points, it was given the top position on the Hot 100 chart.
+In Australia and New Zealand, the single reached number 4, while it also peaked at number 1 in Zimbabwe.

-It was awarded with a gold record in the Netherlands and the United Kingdom, after 40,000 and 400,000 singles were sold.
-Additionally, it also earned a silver record in France (125,000), and a platinum record in Australia (70,000) and the United States (1,000,000).
+It was awarded with a Gold record in the Netherlands and the United Kingdom, after 40,000 and 400,000 singles were sold.
+It was certified Silver in France (125,000), and Platinum in Australia (70,000) and the United States (1,000,000).

 Music video

-A music video was produced to promote the single, having model Felly Kilingi lip synching the vocals, while dancing, wearing different costumes throughout the video.
+A music video was produced to promote the single, having model Felly Kilingi lip syncing the vocals, while dancing, wearing different costumes throughout the video.
 Catherine Texier for New York Times commented, "Technotronic's "Pump Up the Jam", as commercial as it is, features a sweaty Felly who's all power and muscles, and even though her leotard shows a lot of breast and thigh, her message is more athletic than sexual, or, if it is sex, she's the one pumping the jam."
 The video was later made available by Vevo on YouTube in June 2010 and has been remastered in HD.
 By April 2025, it had generated more than 367 million views.